Riza, Aetolia-Acarnania

 Riza (Ρίζα meaning roots, outside Aetolia-Acarnania: Riza Nafpaktias) is a settlement in Aetolia-Acarnania, Greece.
 It is part of the community of Makyneia, within the municipality of Nafpaktia.
-According to 2011 census, it had 160 inhabitants.

 Geography

 Riza is situated at the foot of the mountain Klokova, near the northeast coast of the Gulf of Patras, 6 km northwest of Antirrio.
 Its elevation is 50 m amsl.
-The Greek National Road 5 (Antirrio-Agrinio-Ioannina), which has recently been bypassed by the Motorway 5, passes through the village.
+The Greek National Road 5 (Antirrio-Agrinio-Ioannina), which has recently been bypassed by the A5 motorway, passes through the village.
 In the vicinity there is a thermal spring where the water heats to 37 °C at 255 m depth and is rich in hydrogen sulfide.

 History

 Riza was an independent community between 1912 and 1916.
 It was part of the community of Mamako (after 1980: Makyneia) between 1916 and 1989, when it became part of the municipality Antirrio.
 It became part of Nafpaktia in 2011.